 Your breasts will remodel with time.
 Initially, your breasts will look very full on top, tight on the bottom and “boxy” on the sides.
 They may seem to be excessively projecting forward.
 As gravity and tissue relaxation occur, the lower breast envelope will stretch.
 This will cause a re-distribution of the breast volume, yielding a much more natural shape as there will be less upper breast fullness, and a more rounded, natural lower breast.
 This usually takes about 3 – 6 months in women who have had children, and 12 – 18 months in those who have not.

-How close together will the breasts be ("cleavage"):
+How close together will my breasts be (“cleavage”):

 Initially after surgery, the breasts will feel tight and firm.
 This is because your breast tissue needs to stretch to accommodate the new implants.
 When the breasts are firm, they will appear further apart.
 As the breasts relax, the breasts will move more freely on your chest wall, and clothing, bras and bikini tops will help them to move closer together.
 How close they will be will depend upon your implant size, your the soft tissue characteristics of your breasts, and the natural distance between your breasts.
 You can view diagrams and learn more about this topic here.

 Occasionally, a rash may develop around the incision, on the breasts or around the breasts.
+This is usually due to the Dermabond glue.
 This has the appearance of multiple tiny red, often raised dots on the skin, coupled with itching.
 This is easily treated with topical medicated creams.
 If you experience this, please call us and let us know.
 You may begin treatment with over-the-counter hydrocortisone cream 1%.
 If the itching is bothersome, benadryl 25 mg may give some relief.
 Benadryl may make you sleepy, so it is probably not a good idea to drive an automobile, operate machinery or heavy equipment for 24 hours while taking benadryl.
 If these remedies are not helping, please call the office to let us know so that other medication can be prescribed.

 Concerns About Size:

 Although a very positive experience overall, any significant change in body appearance can be emotionally stressful.
-You may experience emotional good days and some not.
-It is not uncommon after surgery to wish that you were a "little bigger" but usually these thoughts abate over the next several weeks to months as the breasts soften, assume a more natural shape and feel more a part of you.
-Dr. Epstein's reoperation rate is well below the national average and requests for implant size changes after surgery are exceedingly rare.
+You may experience emotional good days and even some days when you feel down.
+It is not uncommon after surgery to wish that you were a “little bigger” but usually these thoughts abate over the next several weeks to months as the breasts soften, assume a more natural shape and feel more a part of you.
+Dr. Epstein’s re-operation rate is well below the national average and requests for implant size changes after surgery are exceedingly rare.

 After surgery, your implants will seem high.
 What is really happening is that the lower portion of the breast is not expanding as much as the upper portion.
 As time passes, and the lower breast tissue relaxes and stretches (an appropriate amount), the distribution of implant volume in the upper breast diminishes as the volume in the lower breast increases.
 This will result in a much more natural appearing breast*.
 Also, understand that breast cups often contain the lower portion of the breast.
 So as more volume redistributes to the lower breast with time, your cup size requirement may increase, or your bra may fit more snugly.
 In this regard it is advisable not to invest much money in bras right after surgery until your breasts stabilize in shape.
 For women who have not borne children, this may take a year or so, and for women who have children, it may take as little as three months or so.
 All this depends upon how compliant or “stretchy” your breast tissue was to begin with.